 I haven’t been able to stay to group the last couple of weeks, basically because I’ve had to get home for the kids.
-But how sweet that Gemma noticed and sent me this lovely text.
+But how sweet that Gemma noticed and sent me a lovely text.

 Day at the school fair